 Yes, the over limit fee can be waived off in credit cards.
 You'd need to speak with your bank and ensure you don't get charged for crossing credit limit, and instead your card doesn't go through with transactions once you cross the card limit.

-The best way to do this is by trying to not overspend and clearing your dues in full.
+The best way to do this is by not overspending and clearing your dues in full.
 But if you have a habit of overspending on your credit card, you could get in touch with your bank and ask them to remove the over limit fee.
-Instead, they can stop transacation through your card if you cross the card limit.
+Instead, they can stop transactions through your card if you cross the card limit.